Adoptions and Admissions

 - Microchip identification and registration (dogs, cats, rabbits)

-Please fill our a Pet Profile in advance.
+Please fill out a Pet Profile in advance.

-BCSPCA also accepts lost pets from citizens, animal control officers and police.
+BCSPCA also accepts lost pets from Bucks County citizens, animal control officers and police.
 Citizens may bring lost pets to either of our locations during our business hours.
-A $25 donation toward the pet’s care is appreciated.
-Lost animals are held for a period of 5 days in public view.
+A minimum donation of $25 toward the pet’s care is appreciated.
+Lost dogs are held for a minimum of 5 days (2 days for cats, kittens and small animals) to allow owners time to reclaim their pet.
 If we are unable to locate an owner, the animal is evaluated for adoption.